harveyormston/osc_gen/README.md

 wt.to_wav('osc_gen_random.wav')
 ```

-The custom signal generator function automatically normalises and scales any
+The `arb()` method automatically normalises, scales and resamples any
-data you throw at it to the right ranges, which is useful.
+data you throw at it to fit it into the `SigGen`'s parameters, so the input can
+be any amplitude and any number of samples.

 ## Pulse-width Modulation